NoriSte/reactjsday-2018-workshop/README.md

 [Slides](https://slides.reactacademy.io/presentation/compound-components/)

 ex.
 1: [Download](https://github.com/NoriSte/reactjsday-2018-workshop/releases/tag/compound-components-ex1)
-- For this excercise you need to create two components: `Select` and `Option`
+- For this exercise you need to create two components: `Select` and `Option`
 Usage:
 - The `Option` component should be a functional component, and it should only receive props: `onSelect`, `children` and `active`
 - The `Select` component should be a compound component, and it should have two states: when it’s opened and closed.